 The search for the missing Malaysian Airlines flight MH370 is a vastly complex endeavour.
 But it’s an empirical endeavour — it requires valid and reliable measurement and scanning methods, and … Continue Reading The passengers on MH370 deserve better than this

 Baby, it’s cold outside, what with polar vortexes and the like.
 Except maybe it isn’t.
 Maybe it’s a conspiracy.
 Maybe it’s a left-wing conspiracy, designed to blame right-wingers for climate … Continue Reading “Polar vortex”?
 That’s what they WANT you to believe…

 I am generally nonplussed by birthdays.
 And I realise that blog posts about blog posts can sometimes be boring.
-However, as I’m an obsessive hoarder and a data geek, in … Continue Reading One year in: The Science Bit is one year old today.
+However, as I’m an obsessive hoarder and a data geek, in … Continue Reading One year in: The Science Bit’s greatest hits

 My post on Dr Wendy Walsh — “Atheists die first”: CNN’s “expert” fights back — has been experiencing a spike in hits over the past day or so.
 It deals … Continue Reading “Atheists die first”?

 Typically, I get uncomfortable when I’m in the presence of more than, say, five other people.
 Therefore, you might expect me to be particularly perturbed by reports that the world’s … Continue Reading Seven billion Earthlings: So what’s the problem?

 So, apparently, being married is good for you.
 Married, I tells ya, as in party to a matrimonial contractual arrangement with a legally eligible spouse.
 Why might this be?
 Well, one … Continue Reading “Marriage saves lives!”
 (Well, it has a nice ring to it…)